Nonlinear enthalpy transformation for transient convective phase change in Smoothed Particle Hydrodynamics (SPH)

 \subsubsection{Spread Factor}

-As impact points of YSZ particles generated by suspension plasma spraying are well-spread on the substrate, the larger size droplets make the main contribution in creating roughness, by having splats that overlap one another.
-Smaller size particles mostly create isolated bumps, as the possibility of having direct binary impacts in short time periods is low, and because the spread factor for these smaller droplets is not relatively large.

-To get a better prediction on the final conditions of the substrate, the SPH solver has been used here to calculate spread factor at three different velocities of $50$, $100$, and $200m/s$, which covers the velocity range of YSZ droplets impacting the substrate obtained from SPS simulation.
-Results of this test case are plotted in figure \ref{fig:SPS_IMP_11} as a function of the non-dimensional time ($t^*=tV/D_0$).
-These configurations leads to non-dimensional values of 96, 192, 383 for $Re=\frac{\rho V_0 D_0}{\mu}$, and 323, 1293, 5172 for $We=\frac{\rho V_0^2 D_0}{\sigma}$.
-Since Weber numbers here are much larger compared to Reynolds values, i.e. $We \gg \sqrt{Re}$, the capillary effects can be neglected \cite{Pasandideh_96}.
-Pasandideh-Fard et al. \cite{Pasandideh_96} have predicted that for these conditions and with $We \gg 12$, spread factor can be approximated by $0.5 Re^{0.25}$.
-Results obtained here also suggest a similar correlation for spread factor in the form of ($R^2=0.9960$)
+To predict the final conditions of a coating, the SPH solver was used to calculate spread factor at $50$, $100$, and $200m/s$, which covers the velocity range of YSZ droplets impacting a substrate during SPS.
+Results are plotted in figure \ref{fig:SPS_IMP_11} as a function of non-dimensional time ($t^*=tV/D_0$).
+These velocities correspond to non-dimensional values of 96, 192, and 383 for $Re=\frac{\rho V_0 D_0}{\mu}$, and 323, 1293, 5172 for $We=\frac{\rho V_0^2 D_0}{\sigma}$.
+Since the Weber numbers are much larger than the Reynolds numbers, i.e. $We \gg \sqrt{Re}$, capillary effects can be neglected \cite{Pasandideh_96}, and as Passandideh-Fard et al. \cite{Pasandideh_96} show for $We \gg 12$, maximum spread factor can be approximated as $0.5 Re^{0.25}$.
+Results obtained here suggest a similar correlation for maximum spread factor $\xi_{max} = \frac{D_{max}}{D_0} = 0.59 ~ Re ^{0.28}$ ($R^2=0.9960$)